stefkn/stefkn.github.io/cv.md

                 </h3>
                 <br />
                 <h4>
-                I strive for a workplace where one can learn from a diverse set of colleagues, one of open and nuanced exchange of ideas, maximum empathy, mutual support, respect, and uncompromising ethical foundation.
+                I strive for a workplace where one can learn from a diverse set of colleagues, one of open and nuanced exchange of ideas, <a href="https://www.nytimes.com/2017/08/12/upshot/techs-damaging-myth-of-the-loner-genius-nerd.html">maximum empathy,</a> mutual support, respect, and uncompromising ethical foundation.
 I hope not only to be able to achieve my best work, but to help others do the same—which I strongly believe is a subset of great work.
                 </h3>
                 <br />
 </div>